Prometheus-X-association/data-value-chain-tracker/README.markdown

 ## Technical Usage Scenarios & Features

 The main goal of the DVCT is to solve the problem of uncertainty about the value of data by providing an overview of data use, not only the direct use of data, but also the use of data after it has been refined, combined or analyzed with other data (indirect use).
-Data providers (individuals or organizations) get an overview of where their data is used and can obtain information about the value of their data in the ecosystem.
-In addition, by tracking the use of data in the ecosystem, the DVCT can also incentivize the organizations that participate in the value creation of the data.
+Data providers (individuals or organizations) get an overview of where their data is used and can obtain information about the value of their data in the ecosystem, this can help them to better negotiate their data and service offering.
+In addition, by tracking the use of data in the ecosystem, the DVCT will handle the distribution of digital incentive to the organizations that participate in the value co-creation of the data usage.

-Example of technical usage scenarios could be skills gap analytics, where an organization that would like to improve the skills gap analytics by combining external data with internal skill data.
+An example of a use case is skills gap analytics, in which an organization as the use case orchestrator defines the use case including the data flow and digital incentives that will be distributed to use case participants in the contract.
+The services required for the skill gap analytics will include different data providers and AI providers who aim to improve the skills gap analytics by combining external data with internal skill data.
+Based on the use case, some technical usage scenario and role of the DVCT can be described in the table below:

 | Process                                                                                                                                                  | DVCT role                                                                                                                                            |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|